lancewf/whaledisentanglement/src/wp-content/plugins/really-simple-ssl/readme.txt

 To keep it lightweight, the options are kept to a minimum.
 The entire site will move to SSL.

 = Three simple steps for setup: =
-* Get an SSL certificate (can't do that for you, sorry).
+* Get an SSL certificate (can't do that for you, sorry.)
+[See our recommendations for a free SSL certificate](https://really-simple-ssl.com/knowledge-base/how-to-install-a-free-ssl-certificate-on-your-wordpress-cpanel-hosting/).
 * Activate this plugin
 * Enable SSL with one click

 Always backup before you go!
 If you do not have a sound backup policy, start having one!
 See [our recommendations](https://really-simple-ssl.com/knowledge-base/backing-up-your-site/).

-Really Simple SSL is on [GitHub](https://github.com/rlankhorst/really-simple-ssl) as well!
+Any code suggestions?
+We're on [GitHub](https://github.com/rlankhorst/really-simple-ssl) as well!

 = Love Really Simple SSL? =
-Hopefully this plugin save you some hours of work.
+Hopefully this plugin saves you some hours of work.
 If you want to support the continuing development of this plugin, you might consider buying the [premium](https://www.really-simple-ssl.com/pro/), which includes some cool features.
 = Pro features =
-* The mixed content scan, which shows you what you have to do if you don't have the green lock yet
+* The mixed content scan, which shows you what you have to do if you don't have the secure lock yet
 * The option to enable HTTP Strict Transport Security
 * The option to configure your site for the HSTS preload list
+* Advanced security headers for additional security
 * Mixed Content Fixer for the back-end
-* More detailed feedback on the configuration page.
+* More detailed feedback on the configuration page
-* Certificate expiration check: get an email when your SSL certificate is about to expire.
+* Certificate expiration check: get an email when your SSL certificate is about to expire
 * Premium support

 = What does the plugin actually do =
 * The plugin handles most issues that WordPress has with SSL, like when you're behind a reverse proxy/loadbalancer, or when no headers are passed which WordPress can use to detect SSL.
 * All incoming requests are redirected to https.
 Default with an internal WordPress redirect, but you can also enable a .htaccess redirect.
-* The site url and home url are changed to https.
+* The siteurl and homeurl are changed to https.
-* Your insecure content is fixed by replacing all http:// urls with https://, except hyperlinks to other domains.
+* Your insecure content is fixed by replacing all http:// URL's with https://, except hyperlinks to other domains.
 Dynamically, so no database changes are made (except for the siteurl and homeurl).

+Check out other plugins developed by Really Simple Plugins as well: [Complianz](https://wordpress.org/plugins/complianz-gdpr/), [Zip Recipes](https://wordpress.org/plugins/zip-recipes/) and [WP Search Insights](https://wordpress.org/plugins/wp-search-insights/).

 [contact](https://www.really-simple-ssl.com/contact/) me if you have any questions, issues, or suggestions.
 Really Simple SSL is developed by [Really Simple Plugins](https://www.really-simple-plugins.com).